Volcano: Cinder cones

 Cinder cones result from eruptions of mostly small pieces of scoria and pyroclastics (both resemble cinders, hence the name of this volcano type) that build up around the vent.
 These can be relatively short-lived eruptions that produce a cone-shaped hill perhaps 30 to 400 m high.
-Most cinder cones erupt only once.
+Most cinder cones erupt only once and some may be found in monogenetic volcanic fields that may include other features that form when magma comes into contact with water such as maar explosion craters and tuff rings.
 Cinder cones may form as flank vents on larger volcanoes, or occur on their own.
 Parícutin in Mexico and Sunset Crater in Arizona are examples of cinder cones.
 In New Mexico, Caja del Rio is a volcanic field of over 60 cinder cones.

-Based on satellite images, it was suggested that cinder cones might occur on other terrestrial bodies in the Solar system too; on the surface of Mars and the Moon.
+Based on satellite images, it has been suggested that cinder cones might occur on other terrestrial bodies in the Solar system too; on the surface of Mars and the Moon.

 Stratovolcanoes (composite volcanoes)

-Stratovolcanoes (composite volcanoes) are tall conical mountains composed of lava flows and tephra in alternate layers, the strata that gives rise to the name.
-They are also known as composite volcanoes because they are created from multiple structures during different kinds of eruptions.
+Stratovolcanoes are tall conical mountains composed of lava flows and tephra in alternate layers, the strata that gives rise to the name.
+They are also known as composite volcanoes because they are created from multiple structures during different kinds of eruptions; the main conduit bringing magma to the surface branches into multiple secondary conduits and occasional laccoliths or sills, the branching conduits may form parasitic cones on the flanks of the main cone.
 Classic examples include Mount Fuji in Japan, Mayon Volcano in the Philippines, and Mount Vesuvius and Stromboli in Italy.